 -Alaska BHA Board Member, Steve Shannon

-For more than a decade Alaska members of Backcountry Hunters & Anglers have been working alongside an army of Alaskan sportsmen and businesses to oppose development of the Pebble Mine in Bristol Bay, home to one of the world's last great salmon fisheries as well as robust populations of species prized by sportsmen.
+For more than a decade, Backcountry Hunters & Anglers has been working alongside Alaskans and more than 1 million American hunters, anglers and businesses to oppose development of the Pebble Mine.
+Bristol Bay is home to indigenous cultures and supports more than 14,000 jobs in the fishing industry, fueling a sustainable economy critical to Alaska.
 Through a unique national alliance that includes Alaskan native tribes, commercial fishermen and sportsmen, we have come together to defend a storied landscape that has continues to sustain a culture built by salmon.

 The Project and Threat: